March 8, 2018

 The Committee may, as required, appoint from among their members such Sub-Committee, as they may consider necessary or desirable, and may depute or refer to them such powers and duties, as they deem expedient.

 a.
-The Annual General Meeting of the Club shall be held between 1st February and 30th April, and in such place as the committee shall appoint, and notice thereof shall be given to members fourteen days before the date of such meeting.
-Any member wishing to move any resolution at the Annual General Meeting of the Club shall give notice there of in writing to the Secretary, not less than fifteen clear days before the date of such meeting.
+The Annual General Meeting of the Club shall be held between 1st February and 30th April, and in such place as the committee shall appoint, and notice thereof shall be given to members 14 days before the date of such meeting.
+Any member wishing to move any resolution at the Annual General Meeting of the Club shall give notice thereof in writing to the Secretary, not less than 15 clear days before the date of such meeting.
 The Secretary shall then intimate any such resolution to each member at least seven days before the date of the next meeting.

 b.
 The election of the officials and committee shall be at the Annual General Meeting.
 Nominations shall be delivered to the Secretary in writing seven clear days before the date of the Annual General Meeting.

 c.
-The business to be transacted at the Annual General Meeting shall be as follow: –
+The business to be transacted at the Annual General Meeting shall be as follows: –

 1. Approval of the Minutes of the last Annual General Meeting.